Cookie preferences

 B. Legal analysis

-The court ruled that a football club does not violate the dominance rules or the ban on abuse of economic dependence under the German Act against Restraints of Competition (‘ARC’) if the club prohibits the onward sale of personalized tickets.
-The ban of the onward sale is justified under these provisions as it prevents that the purchaser is denied access at the stadium.
-Moreover, failing to provide clear information about personalisation and the resulting risk of being denied entry constitutes withholding material information under Section 5 and 5a Unfair Competition Act (‘UCA’) and constitutes a misinformation of the consumer.
+The court held that a football club does not infringe the rules on abuse of dominance or the prohibition of abuse of economic dependence under the German Act against Restraints of Competition (‘ARC’) by prohibiting the onward sale of personalised tickets.
+Such a restriction is justified as it prevents that the purchaser is denied access at the stadium.

 2. QUOTES